Ring 0: Birthday: Production

 Once Ring 0 went into production, numerous changes were made to the film production staff.
 The director for the film was the first change, as Nakata was replaced by Norio Tsuruta.
 Tsuruta had previously worked on direct-to-video horror scripts such as Honto ni atta kowai hanashi (Scary True Stories) in 1991, and wrote and directed the sequel.
-After working on two Pachinko-themed feature films in between 1993 and 1994 and eight direct-to-video horror works between 1991 and 1996, Tsuruta subsequently took a hiatus for nearly three years.
+After working on two pachinko-themed feature films in between 1993 and 1994 and eight direct-to-video horror works between 1991 and 1996, Tsuruta subsequently took a hiatus for nearly three years.
 Tsuruta's first work after his hiatus was "Tatari", the second episode of the Kansai TV Tanpatsu drama Haunted School: Spring Haunting Special in March 1999, which Tsuruta directed while Takahashi took responsibility for the screenplay.
 Tsuruta was offered the chance to direct by Takahashi, due to their having previously collaborated on "Tatari".
 Tsuruta referred to the film as "a tragedy" with a theme about "a young woman who is oppressed because she is different from everyone else.
 In Japan, there is great pressure not to stray too far from the norm".
-The Assistant director for Tsuruta would be Shozo Katashima.
+The assistant director for Tsuruta would be Shozo Katashima.
 (Note: Katashima was previously collaborated with Yukihiko Tsutsumi in ai-ou and Shusuke Kaneko in Gamera: Guardian of the Universe.)
 The second change was the cinematographer, which would now be handled by Takahide Shibanushi.
 (Note: Shibanushi work as a cinematographer prior to the film, including the live-action movie adaption of Cat's Eye and Love & Pop.)
-The third change was the Sound recording and reproduction director, which was previously handled by Kiyoshi Kakizawa in Ring 2; he was replaced by Tetsuo Segawa, a veteran sound recording director who started his sound recording career during the late Japanese New Wave era.
+The third change was the sound recording and reproduction director, which was previously handled by Kiyoshi Kakizawa in Ring 2; he was replaced by Tetsuo Segawa, a veteran sound recording director who started his sound recording career during the late Japanese New Wave era.
 (Note: Segawa work as the sound recording director prior to the film, including Tokyo Blackout, Akira, Heaven and Earth and Welcome Back, Mr. McDonald.)
 The fourth change was the sound effects director, which was handled by Kenji Shibazaki in Ring and Ring 2; however, Shibazaki was replaced by Shizuo Kurahashi, a veteran sound effects editor/designer when the film went into production.
 (Note: Kurahashi work as the sound effects director prior to the film, including Akira, Armitage III, The Vision of Escaflowne, Perfect Blue, Cowboy Bebop, Trigun and Cardcaptor Sakura.)
-The fifth change was the Script supervisor, which was handled by Kumiko Yoshida in Ring 2; however, Yoshida was replaced by Yoshimi Amaike when the film went into production.
+The fifth change was the script supervisor, which was handled by Kumiko Yoshida in Ring 2; however, Yoshida was replaced by Yoshimi Amaike when the film went into production.
 (Note: Amaike work as the script supervisor prior to the film, including Pro Golfer Oribe Kinjiro film series and Owls' Castle.)
-The last change for the film production staff was the Art director, which was handled by Iwao Saito on Ring, Rasen and Ring 2; however, Sato was replaced by Osamu Yamaguchi when the film went into production.
+The last change for the film production staff was the art director, which was handled by Iwao Saito on Ring, Spiral and Ring 2; however, Sato was replaced by Osamu Yamaguchi when the film went into production.
 (Note: Yamaguchi work as the art director prior to the film, including Summer Vacation 1999, Tasmania Story, Graduation Journey: I Came from Japan and Osaka Story.)
 Genre-wise, Ring 0 retained the J-Horror trappings found in Ring and Ring 2.
 However, the techno-horror genre that made Ring famous was now abandoned in favor of psychological thriller, a genre that many Hollywood directors as well as some East Asian filmmakers had already explored, such as David Fincher, David Lynch, Martin Scorsese, M. Night Shyamalan, Satoshi Kon and Kiyoshi Kurosawa, but many other East Asian filmmakers and screenwriters, including Tsuruta and Takahashi themselves, were not familiar with.